hsnlab/escape/escape/doc/source/index.rst

 ESCAPE also has default configuration for other type of domain managers:

-* ``SDN`` entry defines a domain manager dedicated to manage external SDN-capable hardware or software switches with a singly-purpose domain manager realized by ``SDNDomainManager``.
+* ``SDN`` entry defines a domain manager dedicated to manage external SDN-capable hardware or software switches with a single-purpose domain manager realized by ``SDNDomainManager``.
   This manager uses the available POX OpenFlow controller features and a static topology description file to form the domain view.

 * ``OPENSTACK`` entry defines a more generic domain manager which uses the general ``UnifyDomainManager`` to manage UNIFY domains.